 Nash's Field Experiment (plots K-S)

-For over 24 years a section of grassland at Silwood Park has been manipulated to understand the degree to which the availability of nutrients and herbivory influence plant species composition and productivity and how their effects impact other organisms and ecosystem functions.
+For over 26 years a section of grassland at Silwood Park has been manipulated to understand the degree to which the availability of nutrients and herbivory influence plant species composition and productivity and how their effects impact other organisms and ecosystem functions.
 The Nash' Field experiment (plots K-S) was established in 1991 with similar treatments to the Park Grass Experiment hosted by Rothamsted Research at Harpenden Hertforshire, United Kingdom, since 1856.
 The study site is located in a meadow with sandy, acidic soil of the Bagshot Series where introduced European rabbits (Oryctolagus cuniculus) have been particularly abundant since the 1950s.
-Before 1991 Nash's field was managed as a hay meadow dominated by Agrotis capillaris, Fetusca rubra, Holcus lanatus, Galium saxalite and Rumex acetosella and is currently surrounded by an oak (Quercus robur) and birch (Betula pendula) woodland and a bracken (Pteridium aquilinum) stand.
+From 1947 to 1991 Nash's field was managed as a hay meadow dominated by Agrotis capillaris, Fetusca rubra, Holcus lanatus, Galium saxalite and Rumex acetosella.
+The field is currently surrounded by an oak (Quercus robur) and birch (Betula pendula) woodland and a bracken (Pteridium aquilinum) stand.

-Data of aboveground biomass or coverage per plant species of all herbaceous plants present has been collected annually for several years from 1992 until 2013.
+Data of aboveground biomass or coverage per plant species of all herbaceous plants present has been collected annually for several years since 1992.
 More recently, the experiment has been used to study the effect that fertilization and herbivory has on soil microbial diversity and ecosystem functions.

-Nahs's field is one of the experiments of The Grand Challenges in Ecosystems and the Environment Initiative (GCEE) and The Ecological Continuity Trust (ECT).
-Since its creation in 1991 by Professor Mick Crawley, this project has been supported by the Department of Life Sciences at Imperial College London and more recently by NERC grants to Dr. Thomas Bell
+Nahs's field is one of the experiments of the Georgina Mace Centre for the Living Planet and The Ecological Continuity Trust (ECT).
+Since its creation in 1991 by Professor Mick Crawley, this project has been supported by the Department of Life Sciences at Imperial College London and more recently by NERC grants to Professor Thomas Bell

-- Earthworm abundance decreases in herb-rich meadows with a more acidic soil.
-A decrease in earthworm abundance is correlated with the density of molehills in the area (Edwards et al. 1999).
+Earthworm abundance decreases in herb-rich meadows with a more acidic soil and a decrease in earthworm abundance is correlated with the density of molehills in the area (Edwards et al. 1999).